thecybergirI/Cybersecurity-Portfolio/README.md

-- 👋 Hi, I’m @ElizabethTech
+- 👋 Hi, I’m @thecybergirl
-- 👀 I’m interested in learning data science
+- 👀 I'm a cybersecurity enthusiast with hands-on basic SOC, Networking and pentesting skills
-- 🌱 I’m currently learning python
+- 🌱 I’m currently expanding my knowledge and skill in this field
-- 💞️ I’m looking to collaborate on data science or AI projects
+- 💞️ I’m looking to collaborate on cybersecurity projects
 - 📫 How to reach me elizabethnwifor@gmail.com

 <!---